AjayOza/Rosie-Dashboard/README.md

 These are importanat areas to test out before full coding can take place
 * Controllers, components and design/layout with fake data
-* Double-check with site host and  background website to see if layout/folders/libs are supported
+* Double-check with site host that background website can support layout/folders/libs
-* Sparklines within AngularJS directive (use JQuery as there )
+* Sparklines within AngularJS directive (use JQuery as there already)
 * Data access via ngResource to fetch JSON files
 * Routing of secondary set of measures or different grouping paramter into tabs